 Start with one clean path for one service.
 Add branch policies, scoped service connections, secret management, environments, approvals, rollback steps, and basic observability links.
 Then turn that path into a reusable pattern before every team invents its own.

-If your current setup already has fragile pipelines, unclear permissions, or production deployments that depend on one person, it is worth fixing before the next scaling push.
+If your current ADO setup already has brittle pipelines, unclear permissions, shared production credentials, or deployments that depend on one person, fix those risks before the next scaling push.
+The goal is not to redesign everything at once; it is to remove the failure modes that will hurt most when release volume increases.
 You can also get a second set of eyes through a DevOps setup for production consultation if you want help pressure-testing the path before more services depend on it.